 No sales commissions frees me to select the best investments for you.

-In my personal investing, I have owned Vanguard mutual funds for more than a quarter century, because they are more predictable, lower cost and thus more effective.
+In my personal investing, I have owned Vanguard mutual funds for more than 30 years, because they are more predictable, lower cost and thus more effective.

 Common stocks – Stock is the backbone of most investment programs because it has a long-term, much higher rate of return and ability to grow through compounding than other investments.
 But about one year in three, never knowable in advance, stocks go down in value not up.
 Jeremy Siegel, in Stocks for the Long Run, found that stock increases in value by 6.7% PLUS inflation in an average year.